 Add extra bracing to your temporary fence

-Attaching shade cloth to your fence can force it to act as a wind sail in high gusts, so you’ll need to ensure you add extra bracing to cater for this.
+Installing shade cloth to your fence can force it to act as a wind sail in high gusts, so you’ll need to ensure you add extra bracing to cater for this.

-Attaching shade cloth to temporary fencing is simple – both Jambro ring fastener gun or cable ties/zip ties are perfect for the job.
+Fixing shade cloth to temporary fencing is simple – both Jambro ring fastener gun or cable ties/zip ties are perfect for the job.